Accomplished systems administrator/engineer with 10+ years of experience managing server infrastructures and data-center operations.

 1. A Server with the Remote Desktop Services Role installed and the Remote Desktop Session Host and Remote Desktop Web Access Role Services installed.
-This is the actual Remote Desktop Server which clients will run remote desktop to and run the published apps from.
+This is the actual Remote Desktop Server from which clients will run remote desktop to and run the published apps.

 2. A Server with the Remote Desktop Services Role installed and the Remote Desktop Gateway and Remote Desktop Web Access Role Services installed.
 This will be the landing page where the users will connect to via Internet Explorer.
 It will connect to the server's Remote Desktop Web Access portal, and once logged in, users will see the published apps they have permissions to.
 One of the applications that can be enabled for users to use is the Remote Desk Client Active X version.

 3. A Server with the Remote Desktop Services Role installed and the Remote Desktop Connection Broker Role Services installed.
 This is used to configure the Source.

 Configurations Required on the Remote Desktop Session Host and Web Access Server